skrey/yellow-extensions/source/help/en/how-to-change-the-system.md

     Modified: 2000-01-01 13:37:00
     Status: active

 You can use a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command) to create new user accounts.
 A user account consists of `Email` and other settings.
 If you don't want that pages are modified in a web browser, then restrict user accounts.
-Open the configuration file, change `Home` and `Access`.
+Open the configuration file, change `Access` and `Home`.
 Users are allowed to edit pages within their home page, but nowhere else.

 ## Language settings